Multi-Agent Coordination via Multi-Level Communication: Sequential Communication

 \subsection{Launching Phase}

-As for the launching phase, agents communicate for obtaining additional information to make decisions.
+As for the launching phase, agents communicate to obtain additional information to make decisions.
 Apart from the received hidden states from the last phase, we allow agents to get what \textit{actual} actions the upper-level agents will take in execution, while other studies can only infer others' actions by opponent modeling \citep{rabinowitz2018machine,raileanu2018modeling} or communicating intentions \citep{kim2021communication}.
-Therefore, miscoordination can be naturally avoided and a better cooperation strategy is possible since lower-level agents can adjust their behaviors accordingly.
-A lower-level agent $i$ make a decision following the policy \(\pi_i(\cdot|{\rm AM_{a}}(\boldsymbol{h}_t, \boldsymbol{a}_t^{upper}))\), where \(\boldsymbol{a}_t^{upper}\) means received actual actions from all upper-level agents.
-As long as the agent has decided its action, it will send its action to all other lower-level agents by the communication channel. \textit{Note that the actions are executed simultaneously and distributedly in execution, though agents make decisions sequentially. }
+Therefore, miscoordination can be naturally avoided, and a better cooperation strategy is possible since lower-level agents can adjust their behaviors accordingly.